LLM Generation

 • model_id (Optional[Union[Model, str]], optional) – The returned validations are filtered to those associated with a specific model if specified, either Model or model ID.

-• use_cases (Optional[list[Union[UseCase, str]]], optional) – The returned validations are filtered to those associated with specific Use Cases if specified, either UseCase or Use Case IDs.
+• use_cases (Optional[list[Union[UseCase, str]]], optional) – The returned validations are filtered to those associated with specific Use Cases if specified, either UseCase objects or the Use Case IDs.

 • playground_id (Optional[Union[Playground, str]], optional) – The returned validations are filtered to those used in a specific playground if specified, either Playground or playground ID.